Capo (musical device): In different music styles

 Some guitar styles—such as flamenco, Irish traditional music, and British and American folk music—frequently use a capo.
 Others—such as classical and jazz—rarely use a capo.
 Many rock and roll musicians who are influenced by folk and blues, such as Richard Thompson, Keith Richards, Ry Cooder, Ian Anderson, Steve Earle, George Harrison, Tom Petty, Bob Dylan, Noel Gallagher, Steve Rothery, Johnny Marr, and others also use the capo.
 In many cases, they have extended its use past the traditional purpose of changing the key, and broken new ground, employing it in new ways.
-An example of using a partial capo to produce alternative sounds can be heard from guitar artist Antoine Dufour.

 Mechanisms and styles

 A strap-on capo's rubber-covered bar is held to the strings by a strap attached to either end of the bar.
 A strap-on capo commonly features either an elastic strap, or an adjustable fabric strap.

 Modern variations on the strap-on capo include a semi-flexible plastic "strap" connected to the bar on one side and adjustable on the other side by a ratchet system.
 Strap-on capos differ from other capos in that most other capos contain only rigid parts, and most other styles do not wrap entirely around the neck of the instrument.
 This full wrap provides fairly even pressure of the capo bar across all strings.
 The strap-on capo is commonly a low-cost capo option, and is one of the earlier designs.
 Because they stretch to create a tight fit, the straps on these capos can be prone to stretch-fatigue and wear.

 One common modern capo style is the spring-clamp capo (sometimes called "trigger-style" after the Dunlop trademarked Trigger capo).
 The most common of this type of capo has two bars: a rubber-covered bar to barre the strings, and another that presses against the back of the instrument neck to hold the first bar to the strings.
 The second bar is commonly curved to match the contour of the back of the neck.
 The two bars attach on a pivot at one end, and a spring presses them together.

 Each bar has a 'grip' attached at a right angle to the bar; the two grips, when squeezed together by the user, pull the two bars apart, allowing the user to quickly release the capo's grip, apply or adjust the capo, then release the grips, allowing the spring to pull the bars together again.
 The look of the grips, and the action of squeezing them is akin to a gun's trigger, leading to the name of this capo.
 These are the most common design referred to as "quick-release" capos.